cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/04-cpp-oops/02-cpp-encapsulation.md

   {
       struct Employee e1;
       struct Student s1;

-      //code to set the salary and marks for both struct

-      s1.marks = e1.salary;  //this may be gross miss-use of data that the compiler will allow!
+      s1.marks = e1.salary;  //there is no way to not allow this in C!
   }
   ```